Employ Milwaukee

 Cream City YouthBuild

 Cream City YouthBuild prepares young adults for careers and employment in the construction industry through a focus on attaining a high school diploma and construction skills while receiving exposure and access to employment in the construction trades.
 YouthBuild occupational skill training provides industry-recognized construction credentials.
-Participants work on construction sites acquiring road-building and other construction and life skills through a combination of hands-on learning and mentorship.
+Participants work on construction sites acquiring construction and life skills through a combination of hands-on learning and mentorship.
 Services include industry-supported curricula, credentialing options, and tutoring.

 The program is designed to create a skilled workforce either in the construction industry, through the rehabilitation and construction of housing for homeless and low-income individuals and families, or in other in-demand industries or occupations.
 The program also benefits the larger community because it provides increased access to affordable housing.